icela/FriceEngine/apis.md

 Method|Usage
 :---|---:
-addObject(FObject)|Adds an object to game window removeObject(FObject)|Removes an object from screen addTimeListener(listener: FTimeListener)|Adds a timer listener.
-It will be invoked when timeouts. removeTimeListener(listener: FTimeListener)|Remove a object from timer listeners. setBack(FResource)|Sets window background setCursor(o: ImageObject)|Sets the cursor as an ImageObject.
+addObject(FObject)|Adds an object to game window addObject(Array)|Adds objects to game window addObject(List)|Adds objects to game window removeObject(FObject)|Removes an object from screen removeObject(Array)|Removes objects from screen removeObject(List)|Removes objects from screen addTimeListener(FTimeListener)|Adds a timer listener.
+It will be invoked when timeouts. addTimeListener(Array)|Add timer listeners.
+It will be invoked when timeouts. addTimeListener(List)|Add timer listeners.
+It will be invoked when timeouts. removeTimeListener(FTimeListener)|Remove a object from timer listeners. removeTimeListener(Array)|Remove objects from timer listeners. removeTimeListener(List)|Remove objects from timer listeners. setBack(FResource)|Sets window background setCursor(ImageObject)|Sets the cursor as an ImageObject.
 You can operate it like any other objects.
-This will call `addObject()` by itself. setCursor(o: ImageResource)|Create an ImageObject and invoke the last method getScreenCut(): ImageResource|Returns the current screenshot. setAutoGC(Boolean)|if true, the engine will remove objects far from the game window. setBounds(int x, int y, int width, int height)|*Inherited from Frame* setTitle(String)|*Inherited from Frame*
+This will call `addObject()` by itself. setCursor(ImageResource)|Create an ImageObject and invoke the last method getScreenCut(): ImageResource|Returns the current screenshot. setAutoGC(Boolean)|if true, the engine will remove objects far from the game window. setBounds(Int, Int, Int, Int)|*Inherited from Frame* setTitle(String)|*Inherited from Frame* setLoseFocusChangeColor(Boolean)|if true, the game scene color will become darker when lose focus.

 ## Interface: org.frice.game.obj.FObject
 Represents a game object.